-Approximately 545 chemical compounds have been identified in marijuana to date.
-Of these, 113 are classified as ‘phytocannabinoids.’
+Researchers have identified approximately 545 chemical compounds in marijuana to date.
+Of these, at least 113 are phytocannabinoids.
 They are better known as cannabinoids and are naturally occurring compounds in cannabis plants.
-For the record, ‘phyto’ means to be ‘derived from plants.’
+For the record, ‘phyto’ means ‘derived from plants.’
 The phytocannabinoids interact and bind together with other compounds such as flavonoids and terpenes.

 The unique phytocannabinoids found in marijuana have resulted in the plant being championed as a means of treating certain medical conditions.
 Cannabinoids are also generally insoluble in water but are soluble in non-polar organic solvents.